controversial/wikipedia-map/README.md

 You can also enter multiple articles to "compare" by pressing Comma, Tab, or Enter after each one you enter.

+## How it works

+#### API
+When you click to expand a node, a request is made to the Wikipedia API to download the full content of the Wikipedia article corresponding to that node.
+Wikipedia map uses this data to find the links in the first paragraph of the article.

+#### HTML Parsing
+`wikipedia_parse.js` uses the [`DOMParser` API](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) to parse wikipedia pages’ HTML (retrieved from calls to Wikipedia's API).
+The parser looks for the `<p>` tag corresponding to the first paragraph of the article, then extracts all of the `<a>` tag links within this paragraph.
+It then filters the links to include only those which link to other wikipedia articles.

+You can see this in action yourself in your browser’s console.
+If you have Wikipedia Map open, open your browser’s developer tools and type `await getSubPages('Cat')`.
+After a second, you should see an array with the names of other related articles.

+#### The graph
+The front-end uses [`vis.js`](https://visjs.org/) to display the graph.
+Every time a node is clicked, the app makes a `XMLHttpRequest` to the Node.js server.
+The resulting links are added as new nodes, colored according to their distance from the central node (as described above).

 ## Cloning
 To use the app locally, simply
 ```bash